What is theft?

 What happens if property is given to another person?

+Where property is given to another person with instructions on how to deal with it in a certain way, the ownership of the property is deemed to remain with the giver.
 This means that if the individual deals with it in a certain way which is not in line with the instructions given then this could amount to theft.
-The main issue to look at here is whether there is a clear obligation to deal with the property in a particular manner.
+The main issue is whether there is a clear obligation to deal with the property in a particular manner.

 What is the maximum sentence an individual can be given for theft?

 Section 7 of the Theft Act states that the maximum prison sentence for the offence of theft will be seven years.